-With the above steps complete, there are some pre-planning that will need to be carried out.
+With the above steps complete, some pre-planning will need to be done.

 These steps will make it easier when it comes down to brushing your blind.

-One of the crucial things for brushing is ensuing the right placement of your ground blind.
+One of the crucial things for brushing is the proper placement of your ground blind.

 Try to study the nature and foliage around you.

-Observe certain foliage that you need to cut to make your ground blind look consistent with the surrounding nature.
+Observe particular foliage that you need to cut to make your ground blind look consistent with the surrounding nature.

 Look for natural ground blind ideas, like using tree branches and roots of trees.